RCoskun35/RcTemplateConstructor/README.md

 This outline includes fundamental structures that may be needed when starting a project, along with examples.
 The general structure is as follows:
 ## Features
-Solution
+Solution<br>
--- Domain
+-- Domain<br>
---Application
+--Application<br>
---Infrastructure
+--Infrastructure<br>
---Persistence
+--Persistence<br>
---API
+--API<br>
---Web
+--Web<br>
---ConsoleUtility
+--ConsoleUtility<br>
---GrpcServer
+--GrpcServer<br>
---GrpcClient
+--GrpcClient<br>
- - The project utilizes Microsoft.Identity and JWT for Authentication and Authorization processes.
+ - The project utilizes Microsoft.Identity and JWT for Authentication and Authorization processes.<br>
-- Validation is done with FluentValidation and mapping is done with AutoMapper.
+- Validation is done with FluentValidation and mapping is done with AutoMapper.<br>
--  SignalR API and Web communication are possible.
+-  SignalR API and Web communication are possible.<br>
--  Background tasks can be executed with Hangfire.
+-  Background tasks can be executed with Hangfire.<br>
 -  Role-based authorization is implemented.
 Claims are created and assigned to roles within the application, allowing for extensive authorization based on roles.
-Operations like Add, Update, Delete, View are role-based.
+Operations like Add, Update, Delete, View are role-based.<br>

-Entities are stored in Domain.
+Entities are stored in Domain.<br>
-Features in Application include:
+Features in Application include:<br>
-Interfaces IAuthenticationService and ITokenService responsible for token generation and authentication processes.
+Interfaces IAuthenticationService and ITokenService responsible for token generation and authentication processes.<br>
-Modules are created with Permissions.
+Modules are created with Permissions.<br>
-SignalR messages are handled with Hub.
+SignalR messages are handled with Hub.<br>
 Multilingual structure is established with Language.
-Simply creating a JSON file for required languages is sufficient.
+Simply creating a JSON file for required languages is sufficient.<br>
-Interfaces of classes responsible for database operations are stored in Repositories.
+Interfaces of classes responsible for database operations are stored in Repositories.<br>
-Shared infrastructure is set up to provide common responses to requests.
+Shared infrastructure is set up to provide common responses to requests.<br>
 Static Services include the following services:<br>
 -- ClaimApiService for basic information of API users (Name, Surname, Roles, etc.),<br>
 -- ClaimService for basic information of web users (Name, Surname, Roles, etc.),<br>